goauthentik/authentik/website/docs/add-secure-apps/providers/oauth2/index.md

 ### Implicit flow

-This is for more modern single page-applicatinss, or ones you download, that are all client-side (all JS, no backend logic, etc) and have no server to make tokens.
+This is for more modern single page-applications, or ones you download, that are all client-side (all JS, no backend logic, etc) and have no server to make tokens.
 Because the secret cannot be stored on the client machine, the implicit flow is required in these architectures.
-With the implicit flow, the flow skips the second part of the two requests seen in the authorization flow; after the initial author request, the implicit flow receives a token, and then with cryptocracy and with PKCE, it can validate that it is the correct client, and that is safe to send a token.
+With the implicit flow, the flow skips the second part of the two requests seen in the authorization flow; after the initial author request, the implicit flow receives a token, and then with cryptography and with PKCE, it can validate that it is the correct client, and that is safe to send a token.
 The RP (still called that with this implicit flow) can use cryptography to validate the token.

 An OAuth grant type is the same as the implicit flow...